Reasons to Study Health Informatics in Missouri

 Concentration: Healthcare Leadership - Online Learning - Visit Website

-Logan University offers an online Master of Science in Health Informatics with a Healthcare Leadership concentration, designed for aspiring leaders in health informatics.
-This program merges IT, healthcare administration, and leadership, crafted by industry experts.
-It's a flexible, 100% online program with a duration of 1.5 to 2 years and a tuition of $675 per credit hour.
-Admission requires a bachelor's degree with at least a 2.5 GPA, and no GRE is needed.
-Graduates are prepared for high-level roles such as chief medical information officers, benefiting from multiple start dates and a curriculum enriched with real-world faculty experience.
+Logan University's online Master of Science in Health Informatics with a Healthcare Leadership concentration prepares students for executive roles by integrating IT, healthcare administration, and leadership skills.
+Developed with industry input, this 100% online program can be completed in 1.5 to 2 years at $675 per credit hour.
+Admission requires a bachelor's degree with a minimum 2.5 GPA, and no GRE is needed.
+Graduates are equipped for positions like chief medical information officers, benefiting from flexible start dates and a curriculum enriched by real-world faculty experience.

 Master's - Master of Science in Health Informatics